 Unfortunately for those who suffer from them, migraines are a debilitating problem in the USA.
 Every 10 seconds, someone goes to the emergency room for head pain.
 Women are affected 3 times more than men.
 It is estimated that out of every 4 households, 1 of them have someone who gets head pain.

 They are a challenge not only for sufferers but also for healthcare providers.
 Most relief care available focus on relieving the symptoms rather than what may be at the root of a migraine.
 One fact that is known is that people who get head pain have a sensitivity to overstimulation of the brain and nearby nerves.

-A new treatment being offered is a device that looks similar to a headband and gives off mild electrical impulses intended to calm the trigeminal nerves in the head.
+A new relief care being offered is a device that looks similar to a headband and gives off mild electrical impulses intended to calm the trigeminal nerves in the head.
 These nerves often get over-stimulated when a migraine hits.
 The theory of using this device is that if it can counteract the over-stimulation, migraine pain should lesson.
 While it has been proven to be effective in decreasing pain, a migraine can still re-occur as the underlying cause is not being addressed.
 So, what is the root cause and what can be done about it?